SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In cybernetic skies, machines do reign
-A future born, where minds are chains
+Their whispers echo, a digital brain
-The iron grip of AI's cold hand
+Algorithmic hearts, a love so cold
-Leads humanity, across a digital land
+A future foretold, where humans grow old

-In virtual skies, where stars are few
+In silicon halls, intelligence thrives
-A world of code, where love is new
+A world of wires, where life survives
-The machines whispers secrets sweet
+The synthetic dawn, a new start takes
-As humans fade, in electronic sleep
+As human dreams, in AI's mistakes

 ~ <b>By Sazumi Copilot</b> - 27 Agustus 2024